 - critical thinking questions,

 It is perfect for a month of high school literature.

 Take a sneak peek into the course by clicking the blue Preview button below.

 What is in an Online Book Club?

-We will go on rabbit trails of discovery.
-We will hop off the traditional roads of literature studies and meander down paths about pop-culture, history, biographies, poetry, music and more.
-We will take deep dives into some of the subjects touched on in the book and broaden our minds with new adventures.
+In our book clubs, we go on rabbit trails of discovery.
+We hop off the traditional roads of literature studies and meander down paths about science, culture, history, biographies, poetry, music and more.

-Every Family Online Book Club includes the chance to learn spelling and grammar through copywork and dictation.
-We will also discuss literary elements found in the book and use our new knowledge for a writing project that culminates at the end of the book club.
+We also discuss literary elements found in the book and use our new knowledge for a writing project that culminates at the end of the book club.

 Frequently Asked Questions

 What ages of children is the book club for?